ceg-4900-6900-fall-2019/ceg-4900-lab4/README.md

 ## Linux Privilege Escalation

+### A note on this lab:
 For this lab I have configured a special linux vm.
 You can use your usual method of signing in via the `ubuntu` user and the ssh key specified when you created the AWS instance.
-I understand that this account gives you `sudo` priveleges, and feel free to use these to skip around the lab if you get stuck, but try not to use these privileges to "cheat" the question (or do and explain what you did).
+I understand that this account gives you `sudo` priveleges, and feel free to use these to skip around the lab if you get stuck, but try not to use these privileges to "cheat" the question (or, if you do, explain how you got stuck and what you did).

 To start with, the first user does not have any sort of special permissions.
 For much of this lab you will be performing some basic enumeration on the system in order to gain elevated privileges.

 ### Task 1 - setuid
 For task 1 please switch over to the `first` user using `sudo su first` and